MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 ms.workload:
   - "multiple"
 ---
-# Install and use Visual Studio behind a firewall or proxy server
+# Install and use Visual Studio and Azure Services behind a firewall or proxy server
+If you or your organization uses security measures such as a firewall or a proxy server, then there are domain URLs that you might want to "whitelist" and ports and protocols that you might want to open so that you have the best experience when you install and use Visual Studio and Azure Services.

-When you [install Visual Studio](install-and-use-visual-studio-behind-a-firewall-or-proxy-server#install-visual-studio:-urls-to-whitelist.md) behind a firewall or proxy server, there are domain URLs to "whitelist" so that you have access to all the components and workloads that you want.
-And when you [use Visual Studio or Azure Services](install-and-use-visual-studio-behind-a-firewall-or-proxy-server#urls-to-whitelist-and-ports-and- protocols-to-open-for-visual-studio-and-azure-services.md) behind a firewall or proxy server, there are both domain URLs to whitelist and ports and protocols to open so that you have a great experience using all the features of the product and services.
+* **[Install Visual Studio](install-and-use-visual-studio-behind-a-firewall-or-proxy-server#install-visual-studio.md)**: If you are behind a firewall or route internet traffic through a proxy server, these are the domain URLs to whitelist so that you have access to all the components and workloads that you want.

+* **[Use Visual Studio and Azure services](install-and-use-visual-studio-behind-a-firewall-or-proxy-server#use-visual-studio-and-azure-services.md)**: If you are behind a firewall or proxy server, these are the domain URLs to whitelist and the ports and protocols to open so that you have access to all the features and services that you want.

-## Install Visual Studio: URLs to whitelist
+## Install Visual Studio
+### URLs to whitelist
 Because the Visual Studio Installer downloads files from various domains and their download servers, here are the domain URLs that you might want to whitelist as trusted in the UI or in your deployment scripts.

 If it's possible for your environment, consider adding the following domains with both HTTP and HTTPS protocols.

-### Microsoft domains
+#### Microsoft domains
 | Domain | Purpose |
 | ------ | ------- |
 | go.microsoft.com | Setup URL resolution |